snowdriftcoop/snowdrift/BUILD.md

 ### Arch Linux

-Install Git and PostgreSQL by running this command as `root`:
+Install Git, PostgreSQL, and Stack by running this command as `root`:

     pacman -S git postgresql stack